Furmanus/Arena-RL/features.md

 - experience and progression system
 - level bigger than screen, camera following player

-Things I'm working on right now:
+Things I'm working on right now (before 0.1):

+- humanoid monsters should be generated with some basic equipment
+- chasms working correctly
+- set intro and start screen

+Things to do later (after 0.1)

 - optional tile graphics
-- humanoid monsters should be generated with some basic equipment